-• consideration of drainage issues and arrangements (including surface water flows) from the outset.
+consideration of drainage issues and arrangements (including surface water flows) from the outset.
 This is sensible practice and should avoid or minimise difficulties at a later stage in the development design and decision making process.

+For sites larger than 4ha the developer will require to obtain authorisation from SEPA for such temporary drainage arrangements.
 B. Before a planning application is lodged the following drainage matters should be considered:

 - Is the development site at risk of flooding from any source? - Would development of the site lead to increased flood risk elsewhere? - Is it recognised that the development design is most likely to require SuDS? - Is natural water emanating from the site recognised as a possible design issue?
 This should include consideration of surface or ground water that will not be part of the storm water treatment; - Is extraneous water (uphill surface or ground water) recognised as a possible design issue?
-Note: In dealing with this question flood risk issues should not simply be shifted to another location. - Is there recognition that during construction phases there may be a need to control water contamination and limit flow rates? - Will a Drainage Statement be sufficient relative to surface water drainage issues, or may a full DIA be required? - Will it be possible to design for and manage exceedance flows? - In urban areas the principles for an integrated approach should be considered.
-These are: - increase the percentage of new surfaces that are permeable; - aim to deal with storm water runoff from impermeable surfaces as close to source as possible; - replace existing impermeable surfaces with permeable surfaces where possible; - minimise the amount of drainage going underground as this is often an inflexible solution that cannot deliver wider benefits or be easily adapted to future conditions; - maximise opportunities to manage surface water before it enters the sewer system; - design for exceedence by ensuring that existing and new developments have flood plains and safe flow paths.
+Note: In dealing with this question flood risk issues should not simply be shifted to another location. - Is there recognition that during construction phases there may be a need to control water contamination and limit flow rates? - Will a Drainage Statement be sufficient relative to surface water drainage issues, or may a Level 2 or Level 3 DIA be required? - Will it be possible to design for and manage exceedance flows? - In urban areas the principles for an integrated approach should be considered.
+These are: - increase the percentage of new surfaces that are permeable; - aim to deal with storm water run-off from impermeable surfaces as close to source as possible; - replace existing impermeable surfaces with permeable surfaces where possible; - minimise the amount of drainage piped or stored underground as this is often an inflexible solution that cannot deliver wider benefits or be easily adapted to future conditions;

+- maximise opportunities to manage surface water before it enters the sewer system; - design for exceedance by ensuring that existing and new developments have flood plains and safe flow paths.